Understand and Overcome People Pleasing

 The Deeper Cost: Losing Contact with Reality

-Perhaps the deepest cost of people pleasing is that it gradually distances you from reality — both external reality and internal reality.
+Perhaps the deepest cost of people pleasing is that it gradually distances you from reality — both external reality and your internal reality.

 Externally, constantly adapting to others prevents you from seeing relationships clearly.
 You never fully discover whether people genuinely appreciate you for who you are, whether they would still value you if you expressed disagreement or disappointment, whether they would respect your boundaries, or whether the relationship is built on mutual care rather than on your willingness to accommodate.
 By constantly prioritizing harmony and approval, you avoid important information.
 The true nature of the relationship remains unknown.